pesterhazy/presumably/posts/reagent-4.md

 [component {:prop1 :val1, :prop2 :val2 ...} child1 child2 ...}]
 ```

+Whereas a React component always receives named props, Reagent components are
-A Reagent component, on the other hand, is a simple ClojureScript function and, as such, can take any positional arguments.
+more flexible.
+A Reagent component is a simple ClojureScript function and, as such, can take any positional arguments.

 ```clojure
 (defn my-ui* [name age]